tangshuang/easy-gateway/README.md

 - host: which ip to bind, 127.0.0.1 or 0.0.0.0 or others
 - port: which port to serve
 - target: which target to proxy to, give the target url
+- base: which dirs/files to serve up as static
 - token: if set, you should given token to access this server by queryString ?token=xxx
 - cookies: if set, the request to target will keep this cookie (original cookie as well)
 - headers: if set, http HEADER will be overrided
 - debug: if set, you can see the log in console
+- script: a js file to operate gateway

 If you want to maintain this params, you can create a `.egwrc` file in your dir, and put this params in it, like: